Table Continuation

 GetOverflowRows

+The Table2 class has three GetOverflowRows methods.
 The Table2 class also has the HasOverflowRows method, which determines if a table has overflow rows.

 The Table2 class also has the following relevant property that allows repeating column headers when rows span multiple pages.